transdigiware/hyperledger-fabric-on-linux-one/README.md

     * Press `Enter` to start a new line.

-    * On the new line, type in `xxx.xxx.x.x     djblockchain` where the x's is the IP address for your Linux guest.
+    * On the new line, type in `0.0.0.0     djblockchain` .

     * Press `Esc` to leave insert mode.